tomlo0925/1819t1/assignments/assignment-2.md

 This dictionary should be JSON-encoded, and then sent back to the client.

-## Example

-A sample system has been set up at .
-You can submit either a URL of an image, or directly send a photo to the bot.
-You will get back the top 5 predicted classes along with their probabilities.

 ## What to Submit

 You should prepare **two files** to be submitted for this assignment: